5 hay fever treatment tips for preventing and treating seasonal allergy symptoms.

 3. Try over-the-counter hay fever treatments or prescription medicines.

 You may find relief with nasal corticosteroid sprays.
-Start them early because steroid sprays can take days or up to two weeks to begin relieving symptoms.
+Start them early – before pollen counts start climbing – because steroid sprays can take up to two weeks to begin relieving symptoms.
 Antihistamines also work best if you time them before seasonal allergy symptoms are likely to occur.
-The FDA approved a 24-hour allergy tablet and liquid for over-the-counter use for hay fever.
-If you have questions about these hay fever medicines, read and follow the directions and talk to your doctor.
+There are FDA-approved 24-hour allergy medicines available without a prescription for treating allergy symptoms.
+If you have questions about these hay fever medicines, read and follow the directions and/or talk to your doctor.

 4. Try a saline nasal rinse.